nafisulbari/emergency-informations-bangladesh/README.md

 # Emergency Informations Bangladesh

-This is an emergency information management system for my System Analysis and Design lab project.
+This is an information management system project for my System Analysis and Design lab.

 Here every citizen will have a unique id and QR code.

-With the id or QR, random citizens will be able to view emergency information(name, blood group, emergency contact) of a citizen.
-Also, hospitals and police stations will be able to create, read and edit medical records and criminal records of every citizen.
+With the id or QR, citizens will be able to view emergency information(name, blood group, emergency contact) of another citizen.
+Also, hospitals and police stations will be able to store medical records and criminal records efficiently.

-Multi-user access, image uploads, text formatting, viewing data in graphs, QR code generations and many other features are implemented in this project.
+Multi-user authentication, image uploads, text formatting, viewing data in graphs, QR code generations and many other features are implemented in this project.

 ## Build and Run